ryedin/site/_guide/12-develop.md

 permalink: /guide/develop/
 ---

-You just ran your app as a set of Services and made a successful network request.
+You just ran your app as a set of services and made a successful network request.
 The next goals are to:

 * Make changes to your app code
 * See your app reflect those changes